danieldkim/active-columns/README.md

     * columns

-Column family objects correspond to the row level in Cassandra and are defined by a key and column predicate.
+Row objects correspond to the row level in Cassandra and are defined by a key and column predicate.
 Super column objects correspond to the super column level in Cassandra and are defined by a key, a super column name, and a column predicate.

 Column objects correspond to the column level and are defined by a key, an optional super column name, and a column name -- notice that column objects live at the same level as column primitives.
 The internal structure of a column object is transparent to Cassandra as it is serialized as JSON within it.

-Column family objects contain super column objects, column objects, or column primitives.
+Row objects contain super column objects, column objects, or column primitives.
 Super column objects contain column objects or column primitives.

 ## Static and dynamic column names